-Ticks can be fairly large -- about the size of a pencil eraser -- or so small that they are almost impossible to see.
-There are approximately 850 different types of ticks.
-Ticks can cause a variety of health conditions ranging from harmless to serious.
+Ticks can be fairly large, about the size of a pencil eraser, or so small that they are almost impossible to see.
+There are about 850 different types of ticks.
+Most tick bites are harmless, but some can cause mild to serious health conditions.

 This article describes the effects of a tick bite.